Dodjiee/dream-game/README.md

 Actors and Components:
  Main Character  - Runner.
 The runner is a dynamic and agile character, designed for fast-paced movement through a labyrinth environment.
  Abilities :

    - Run.
 The runner's forward / side  movement is controlled by the player.
 The player can control the direction of the runner.
    - Jump.
 The runner can perform a high jump to avoid high obstacles and reach elevated items.
    - Double jump.
-The runner can perform a second jump while in mid-air
+The runner can perform a second jump while in mid-air.
    - Crouching.
 The runner can crouch to pass under low obstacles.

 Attributes :
   -  Speed.
 The runner's speed is influenced by various actions and conditions.
 The runner can accelerate to a maximum speed if they constantly run for atleast 2 seconds.
 The runner's speed can be reduced by certain actions or obstacles like crouching or collisions with terrain.
   -  Health.
 Displayed on the screen.
 The runner has a health meter that decreases when colliding with certain obstacles.
 Health can be restored by collecting health pick-ups.